ric2b/Vivaldi-browser/chromium/net/docs/bug-triage-suggested-workflow.md

         * Otherwise, ask reporters if the issue is still present, and attach the Needs-Feedback label.

-* Old unconfirmed or untriaged Cr-Internals-Network issues can be investigated just like newer ones.
+* Old unconfirmed or untriaged Internals>Network issues can be investigated just like newer ones.
 Crashers should generally be given higher priority, since we can verify if they still occur, and then newer issues, as they're more likely to still be present, and more likely to have a still responsive